By Danni Levy

-“Liev Schreiber came to me to prep for his role in the movie Chuck and he needed to become a boxer.
+“Liev Schreiber came to me to prep for his role in the movie Chuck, and he needed to become a boxer.
 Getting him any leaner would’ve been counterproductive for that particular role.
-The same applied to Dave Harbour for Hellboy and Drew Powell who portrayed Solomon Grundy in Gotham.
+The same applied to Dave Harbour for Hellboy and Drew Powell, who portrayed Solomon Grundy in Gotham.

 “Movement quality is another common denominator regardless of goals.
 I want them to move better.
 I want their bodies to become more resilient and withstand that sixteen-hour shoot day.
 I want to keep energy levels high.”

-When it comes to women, Don says the goal is always to pack on lean muscle, no matter what.
+Regarding women, Don says the goal is always to pack on lean muscle, no matter what.

 “Whether it’s Scarlett Johansson, Blake Lively, Anne Hathaway, Cindy Crawford, any of my female clients, we’re always trying to put on muscle,” he says.
 “It doesn’t mean getting bigger.
 If I’m to take a female celebrity into a project and we are to eliminate two pounds of fat and put on two pounds of muscle, they’re still the same weight.
-Rarely do I want to merely strip someone of muscle mass, unless the role requires them to become completely undernourished in appearance.
+Rarely do I want to merely strip someone of muscle mass unless the role requires them to become utterly undernourished in appearance.

-Responsible coaching certainly doesn’t restrict results for Don, whose reputation for assisting in drastic weight loss is pretty hard to beat.
+Responsible coaching certainly doesn’t restrict results for Don, whose reputation for assisting in drastic weight loss is hard to beat.

-“We go through the notes and start circling things and nine times out of ten, I can immediately see the problem.
+“We go through the notes and start circling things, and nine times out of ten, I can immediately see the problem.
 They’ve usually had two pieces of pizza here and some ice cream there.
 One evening, they maybe had a bag of Doritos and cleared up their kids’ chicken fingers.
-Identifying those surplus calories you probably didn’t even realize you were consuming can eliminate half the crap before you even get to the ‘diet plan’ part.
+Identifying those surplus calories, you probably didn’t even realize you were consuming can eliminate half the crap before you even get to the ‘diet plan’ part.